 Patricia holds an MFA degree in Creative Writing from Vermont College of Fine Arts, and completed her undergraduate degree at Smith College, Phi Beta Kappa, in 1970.
 She is a founder and past president of Straw Dog Writers Guild and a member of the Texas Writers League, the Berkshire Writers Room, the American Poetry Society, and is an affiliate of Amherst Writers & Artists.
 A grant in 2011, from the Massachusetts Arts Council, enabled her to help establish a writing program at her local library.
 Trained to teach English to speakers of other languages (TESOL), Patricia and friends volunteer in the Maya village of Santa Cruz la Laguna on Lake Atitlan, Guatemala, where Patricia also leads retreats at Villa Sumaya Retreat Center.

-Her poetry, fiction and feature articles have appeared in a variety of journals & anthologies, The Los Angeles Times, Hampshire Life, and The Boston Sunday Globe.
-Her poems have most recently appeared in The Berkshire Review, Upstreet, Sanctuary: Magazine of the Massachusetts Audubon Society, and Crossing Paths: An Anthology of Poems by Women, Mad River Press.
-Her work has been featured in the Berkshire Review, which nominated her poem, “Two Hundred Wings” for a Pushcart Prize.”
+Her poetry, fiction and feature articles have appeared in a variety of journals & anthologies, including The Los Angeles Times, Hampshire Life, and The Boston Sunday Globe.
+Her poems have appeared in The Berkshire Review, Upstreet, Sanctuary: Magazine of the Massachusetts Audubon Society, and Crossing Paths: An Anthology of Poems by Women, Mad River Press.
+Her work has been featured in the Berkshire Review, which nominated her poem, “Two Hundred Wings” for a Pushcart Prize.
 She was supported by a grant from the Massachusetts Cultural Council to perform her work as a benefit for the Miniature Theatre of Chester.
 She is currently at work on a novel set in West Texas in the 1930’s.
 Her book of poems, A Kind of Yellow, won Writer’s Digest’s International competition for self-published books of poetry and is available at amazon.com.
-High Lonesome, her latest collection of poems, was published in 2011 by Hedgerow Books of Levellers Press and is available from their Store.
+High Lonesome, her latest collection of poems, was published by Hedgerow Books of Levellers Press and is available from their Store.

 Her papers and books are in the Sophia Smith Archives at Smith College, and in the Special Collections at UMass Amherst.